-- If you've recently returned from an infected country or have had any contact with someone who has, you must self-isolate for 14 days.
-If you are still symptom free after those 14 days you may ask your manager to return to work. - Avoid going into public, if it necessary you have to go into public wear a face mask which can be found at all local pharmacies or contact Myhomecare if you need one.
+- If you've recently returned from a country not on the green list or have had any contact with someone who has, you must selfisolate for 14 days.
+If you are still symptom free after those 14 days you may ask your manager to return to work. - Self-isolate at home and avoid going into public at all costs.